 As of 25 December 2023, the Index comprised 834 pages, 352 of which (or 42 per cent of the total volume) were decisions made in 2023.60 The number of court decisions recognising materials as extremist was unprecedented in 2023 (see Table 2).
 Moreover, one decision can either cover one object or list dozens of websites and pages on social networks, including those administered from abroad.
 These can be both physical objects and files (e.g., flags, patches, badges, the contents of private postal items), books, pages on social networks, YouTube videos or channels, newspaper issues, images, symbols, or even songs.
-A total of 1,721 information products have been recognised as 'extremist materials' by the courts during 2023.61 The Index includes the websites and social networks of many CSOs, including the Human Rights Centre 'Viasna', Ecodom, the Belarusian Investigative Center, the United Civil Party, the Country for Life, the Belarusian Association of Workers, as well as numerous informal communities on social networks to the Index of Extremist Materials is growing.
+A total of 1,721 information products have been recognised as 'extremist materials' by the courts during 2023.61 The Index includes the websites and social networks of many CSOs, including the Human Rights Centre 'Viasna', Ecodom, the Belarusian Investigative Center, the United Civil Party, the Country for Life, the Belarusian Association of Workers, as well as numerous informal communities on social networks and the media.
+The practice of adding private pages of individuals on social networks to the Index of Extremist Materials is growing.